Dynasty-Li/Dynasty-Li.github.io/index.md

 I am now working at the [X-CHI Lab] at our university under the supervision of [Prof. Hai-Ning Liang](https://www.xjtlu.edu.cn/en/departments/academic-departments/computer-science-and-software-engineering/staff/hai-liang/) and [Dr. Wenge Xu](https://www.researchgate.net/profile/Wenge_Xu/), with a focus on Virtual and Augmented Reality, Game Tech and Exergames.
 Honest thanks to Wenger.

 I will also join the [Exertion Games Lab](https://exertiongameslab.org/) at the [University of Monash](https://www.monash.edu/) this summer as a three-month intern from the end of June to early September, with a focus on Brain-Computer Interaction and Motor Memory.
 [Prof. Florian 'Floyd' Mueller](http://floydmueller.com/home/home.htm/) will be my intern 'boss'.
 He is the General Co-Chair of CHI 2020, which is the TOP 1 academic conference in the field of the Human-Computer Interaction.
 My pleasure anyway.

-For more details about me, just wait for the further update OR email me (dynasty[dot]li[at]outlook[dot]com) to ask for my academic curriculum vitae.

 ### Publications